ACM40960/project-diwa13/README.md

 ### 📜GOAL OF THE PROJECT:

-- The ultimate objective of heart disease prediction using machine learning is to maximise the potential of data analysis and predictive modelling to identify individuals at risk of heart diseases based on their medical records, increase the precision of risk assessment, and advance medical research and healthcare practises in the field of cardiovascular diseases.
+- The ultimate objective of heart disease prediction using machine learning is to maximise the potential of data analysis and predictive modeling to identify individuals at risk of heart diseases based on their medical records, increase the precision of risk assessment, and advance medical research and healthcare practices in the field of cardiovascular diseases.

 ### 🛠️APPLICATIONS OF THE PROJECT: